RadarCOVID/radar-covid-ios/CONTRIBUTING.md

 ## Why did my issue/PR get closed?

 We are currently focused on national rollout.
 Hence, we try to keep the changes to a minimum and expect to take care of PRs in medium term.
-Please, be patience.
+Please, be patient.

 Proposed changes exclusively related to the tools we use should be thoroughly justified.
 We use a set of tools and configurations that we are used to.
 Therefore, unless strong arguments for changes are provided, we probably won't change it.